yungpanko/new-jared-johnson/src/pages/blog/2019-01-02-31-music-videos-that-i-liked-in-2018.md

 ---
 ## 1. drake - god’s plan

-i teared up in a staircase when i saw this for the first time.
+i teared up in a staircase when i saw this for the first time. rappers give money away all the time but the narrative of giving away your labels budget adds a robin hood-esque twist. drake is the socialist hero we deserve.

   <div class="full-width-video-container">
     <iframe width="100%" height="100%" src="https://www.youtube.com/embed/xpVfcZ0ZcFM" frameborder="0" allowfullscreen></iframe>